Since 2002, I have been one of the world's most in-demand and successful graduate admissions consultants

 To how many schools can I apply?

-- I was admitted to every graduate education school to which I applied (Harvard, Northwestern, Columbia, and NYU)
+- Just for your reference, I was admitted to every graduate school of education to which I applied (Harvard, Northwestern, Columbia, and NYU)

-- I was also admitted to every undergraduate university to which I applied (UC Berkeley with a Regents Scholarship, U. Washington Seattle, Wesleyan, Yale, Harvard, Brown, Stanford)
+- I was also admitted to every undergraduate university that I applied to, including Harvard, Yale, Princeton, Brown, Wesleyan, UC Berkeley with a Regents Scholarship

-- Because I did my homework and understand each school's academic and student culture, I would have attended any of them
+- Because I had been able to visit and learn about each school's academic and student culture, I would have attended any of them

-- In the end, I chose the school's where I felt the best fit (Stanford and NYU)
+- In the end, I chose the schools where I felt the best sense of fit and contribution (Stanford and NYU).
+Despite rankings or published ROI, those were the schools where I had to most to get and the most to give

 Can I brainstorm, draft, revise or edit more than one school at a time?